Mr. Tonegawa

 An anime television series adaptation by Madhouse aired from July to December 2018 on Nippon TV's AnichU programming block.
 Sentai Filmworks have licensed the anime and an English dub began streaming on Hidive in August 2018.
 The show is also available for viewing on Crunchyroll.

-As of November 2018, the manga had over 2.9 million copies in circulation.
+By November 2018, the manga had over 2.9 million copies in circulation.

 Story

 The story follows Yukio Tonegawa, the right-hand man of the company's chairman, Kazutaka Hyōdō, and the top executive of the Teiai Group, one of Japan's largest consumer finance conglomerates.
 In order to distract Chairman Hyōdō from boredom, Tonegawa gathers eleven of his blacksuit subordinates and forms Team Tonegawa in order to plan a so-called "game of death" that will keep Hyōdō pleased.
-Troubled by the Chairman's interference, the threat of loss of trust from Tonegawa's subordinates, illness, the members' blunders, and unplanned accidents, the team struggles in various ways to execute the project.
+Troubled by the chairman's interference, the threat of loss of trust from Tonegawa's subordinates, illness, the members' blunders, and unplanned accidents, the team struggles in various ways to execute the project.